Pranjali477/Assessment-/README.md

 # Assessment-
 Assumptions

-We use selenium 4.13.0 dependency That why not use ChromeDriver exe file
+We use selenium 4.13.0 dependency that's why not use ChromeDriver exe file

 The login page URL is https://app.germanyiscalling.com/common/login/.
 -------------------------------------------------------------------